NodeNexus/StreetEatsV2/README.md

-# SreetEats
+# StreatEats

-**SreetEats** is a simple and user-friendly dashboard designed to help **small street vendors** manage their **vegetable stock values** and directly connect with **suppliers**.
-The platform ensures fair pricing, reliable supply, and transparent communication between vendors and wholesalers.
+**StreatEats** is a smart dashboard designed for **small street vendors** to manage their **vegetable stock values** and directly connect with **suppliers**.
+The platform helps vendors get fair prices, reduce dependency on middlemen, and maintain a steady supply chain.

 ---

 ## 🚀 Features
-- 📊 **Stock Dashboard**: View, update, and track vegetable stock in real time
+- 📊 **Stock Dashboard**: Track and update vegetable stock in real time
-- 💰 **Price Updates**: Get daily market rates for vegetables
+- 💰 **Market Prices**: View daily wholesale rates of vegetables
-- 🛒 **Vendor–Supplier Connection**: Place orders directly with suppliers
+- 🛒 **Direct Supplier Connection**: Place orders directly with suppliers
-- 🔔 **Low Stock Alerts**: Automatic reminders when stock falls below set limits
+- 🔔 **Low Stock Alerts**: Notifications when stock is about to finish
-- 📱 **Mobile-Friendly UI**: Works smoothly on smartphones for vendors on the move
+- 📱 **Mobile-Friendly**: Works seamlessly on smartphones for easy use
-- 🗂 **Order Management**: Track pending, confirmed, and completed orders
+- 🗂 **Order Management**: Manage pending, confirmed, and completed orders
-- 🌱 **Community Focused**: Specifically built for small vendors and local suppliers
+- 🌱 **Community Focused**: Built for local vendors and suppliers

 ---